 You can contact the Sandymount Physiotherapy Clinic by phone, email or by submitting the form on the Contact page.
 We will get back to you as soon as possible.

 Tel: (01) 668 6819

-The next course of Pilates classes starts the week beginning September 17th.
+The next course of Pilates classes starts the week beginning November 5th.
 They take place on Tuesday evenings and Wednesday mornings.
-All classes are taught by a physiotherapist and have a maximum of five participants.
-There are still some places so if interested please call the clinic on 0166868...
+All classes are taught by a physiotherapist and have a maximum of five participants. if interested please call the clinic on 016686819 to get further details. ...

 Running: lower limb flexibility

 If you are starting to run there are important stages to work gradually through.
 It is crucialy important to warm up before you start your run with some dynamic stretches (short stretches of the major muscle groups, just 5 second hold) Gradually build up your running time and distance and finish off with static stretches to maintain muscle length.
 Unlike the dynamic stretching done during the warm up, your after exercise stretching should be sustained, holding the position of stretch for at lea...